Detection of the Pairwise Kinematic Sunyaev-Zel'dovich Effect and Pairwise Velocity with DESI DR1 Galaxies and ACT DR6 and Planck CMB Data: Results

 The pairwise kSZ signal is detected with high significance using the ILC map, with the SNR relative to the null signal varying based on the galaxy sample selection.
 We find that the detection significance improves as the sample size increases.
 The SNR increases from 5.6$\sigma$ for the L98 sample to 8.4$\sigma$ for L79, 8.9$\sigma$ for L60, and 9.9$\sigma$ for L48, ultimately peaking at 10.2$\sigma$ for the L36 sample.
 In the meantime, at roughly fixed sample size, as the sample luminosity increases the SNR for the corresponding discrete sample also increases ranging from 4.5$\sigma$ for L36D, up to 5.1$\sigma$ for L48D, 5.3$\sigma$ for L60D, and 6.0$\sigma$ for L79D.

 Using Eq. (\ref{eq:P_V}), we estimate the effective mass-averaged optical depth, $\bar{\tau}_{AP}$, by comparing the measured pairwise kSZ momentum curves for $r>20$Mpc to the theoretical linear prediction given in (\ref{eq:Vhat_theo}).
 For each of the pairwise kSZ curves shown above, we summarize the best-fit mass-averaged optical depth constraints in Table~\ref{tab2}.
 The ILC map consistently gives the best detection of the mass-average optical depth over different luminosity bins compared with the other two maps.
+We find that the ILC map yields systematically higher $\bar{\tau}_{ AP}$ than f150/ftot across most luminosity bins.
+This is expected as the ILC map has a substantially different beam size, which can lead to consistently larger values of $\bar{\tau}_{AP}$, as discussed in \citep{Gong:2023hse}.
 The best measured detection of mass-averaged optical depth is obtained with the ILC map L36 sample, yielding SNR = 9.3 with $\chi^2 = 18$ for 17 degrees of freedom.
 This measurement achieves a 72$\%$ improvement in SNR compared with our previous work \cite{Calafut:2021wkx}, which used the ACT DR5 150 GHz CMB map and the SDSS DR15 LRG sample.
 The improvement is primarily driven by the increased sample size obtained from using the LRG sample from the DESI spectroscopic galaxy survey.
 The L48 sample achieves a comparable, but slightly lower, SNR of 9.2, but with a better $\chi^2 = 13$.
 The SNR increases as signal uncertainties decrease, primarily driven by the increasing number of galaxies in the luminosity bin.
 The results demonstrate that the signal is not reliant on the smallest mass halo bin, but that bin does modestly improve the results through reducing statistical errors by increasing the sample size while contributing a smaller amplitude to the pairwise momentum signal.